ahtae/PoGo-Raid/README.md

 # Pogo Raid

-Pogo Raid is a chat application that allows people in the Pokemon Go community to communicate easily.
-It was built using React, Apollo GraphQL, and PostGreSQL.
+Pogo Raid is a chat application that allows people in the Pokemon Go community to communicate conveniently.
+It was built using React, Apollo, GraphQL, and PostgreSQL.

 <img src="./screenshots/1.gif" width="800" height="500" alt="pogo raid" />